Welcome to Cuyahoga Valley Career Center's

 Fire and EMS Academy!

 .
-The uniform shirts are embroidered with a Public Safety emblem on the left chest, student last name on the right chest, american flag on the left sleeve, and a star of life on the right sleeve.
+The uniform shirts are embroidered with a Public Safety emblem on the left chest, student first initial/last name on the right chest, an American flag (reverse facing) on the left sleeve, and a star of life on the right sleeve.
 Please order and purchase early to allow the time for the embroidery and delivery before the start of school.
-Complete uniform includes: uniform shirt, uniform pants, uniform belt, uniform shoes or boots.
+The complete uniform includes a uniform shirt, uniform pants, uniform belt, uniform shoes, or boots.
 Stonewall Uniforms has the shirt and pant item numbers that the students must purchase.
 Any black uniform belt will be fine, and it is up to the student whether a uniform shoe or boot is purchased.
 Boots are preferred based on the primary requirement of the industry.
-Undershirts and overshirts are allowed as long as they are navy blue or black in color, and represent no outside sporting or other business logo.
+Undershirts and over-shirts are allowed as long as they are navy blue or black in color, and represent no outside sporting or another business logo.
 Feel free to email Mr. Dailey with any questions. [email protected]